Top 12 Compliance Risks that Can Affect Your GSA Schedule

 1. Contractor Assessments

 These assessments are not audits, but the IOA will examine some of your financial documents to see if the terms and conditions of your contract are being upheld.
 You should be prepared to discuss some of the topics we cover below with your IOA during the assessment.
-GSA has recently published a reference guide to help you with the process.
+GSA has published a reference guide to help you with the process.

 2. Sales Reporting